The Milnor fibration of a hyperplane arrangement: from modular resonance to algebraic monodromy: Characteristic varieties and the Milnor fibration

 \begin{remark} In \cite{Di}, A. Dimca used superabundance methods to analyze the algebraic monodromy action on $H_1(F(\A),\C)$, for an arrangement $\A$ which has at most triple points, and which admits a reduced $3$-multinet.
 In the case when $\abs{\A}=18$, he discovered an interesting type of combinatorics, for which he proved the following dichotomy result: there are two possibilities for $\A$, defined in superabundance terms, and leading to different values for $e_3(\A)$.

-An example due to M. Yoshinaga and recorded in \cite{Di} shows that one of these two cases actually occurs.
-Our Theorem \ref{thm:main0} then shows that the other case is impossible, thereby answering the subtle question raised in \cite[Remark 1.2]{Di}.
+An example due to M. Yoshinaga and recorded in \cite{Di} shows that one of these two cases is actually realizable.
+Our Theorem \ref{thm:main0} then shows that the other case is not realizable, thereby answering the subtle question raised in \cite[Remark 1.2]{Di}.
 This indicates that our topological approach may also be used to solve difficult superabundance problems. \end{remark}